-There are several factors that can influence how many staff members are needed, including:
+There are several factors that can influence how many staff members will be needed, including:

-- The age of multifamily property and systems: Older multifamily properties tend to require more repairs and maintenance, which may require adding additional property management staff to the team.
-Newer properties and systems generally require less active property management.
+- The age of multifamily property and systems: Older multifamily properties tend to require more repairs and maintenance, which may require adding more property management staff to the team.
+Newer properties and systems often require less active property management.

 - Property grounds and amenities: Large multifamily properties with substantial grounds, amenities and other shared spaces often require more maintenance.
 This could include someone who cleans the common areas, clubhouses, and/or pool.

-- Unit dispersion: If the apartments are located within one building, this makes responding to tenant inquiries much easier.
-If the units are spread across a dispersed portfolio—e.g., multiple buildings with fewer units in each—it may be a heavier lift for leasing agents.
+- Unit dispersion: If the apartments are located within one building, this makes answering to tenant inquiries much easier.
+If the units are spread across a spread out portfolio—e.g., multiple buildings with fewer units in each—it may be a heavier lift for leasing agents.

 - Vacancy rate and anticipated turnover: The number of leasing agents may vary depending on the building’s current vacancy rate and rate of tenant turnover.
 For example, someone purchasing a value-add multifamily property may need more staff as they execute improvements and work to rebrand and lease the building.
-Conversely, someone purchasing an already-stabilized asset may be able to get by with fewer leasing agents.
+Conversely, someone buying an already stabilized asset may be able to get by with fewer leasing agents.